haiiliin/pyabaqus/docs/source/reference/mdb/model/part_assembly.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Objects for and Assembly
+   :caption: Objects in and Assembly

    part
    assembly